FreunzWa/FW_sync/medicine/paediatrics/headache_and_neurological/seizures/epilepsy.md

 - medical
     + mx
     + assoc
-        * tiny increased risk of epilespy
+        * tiny increased risk of epilespy, not significant for a simple FC
         * increased risk of more febrile seizures (1/3 rate of recurrence.)
     + rf
-        * high fever (peak rather than rate of rise is likely the cuase.)
+        * high fever (peak rather than rate of rise is more of a risk)
         * hyponatremia
         * viral infections esp influenza and HHV (bac less frequent)
 - diagnosis